lim-wen-qi/travel-planner/README.md

 A cross-platform mobile application for planning and managing trips, developed using React Native and Expo.

+## About

-The application allows users to organise their trips, manage itineraries, coordinate trip members, and track shared expenses in one place.
+Travel Planner is a mobile application that allows users to organise their trips, manage itineraries, coordinate trip members, and track shared expenses in one place.

+The application was designed to bring different parts of trip planning into a single mobile experience, including social features such as adding friends and receiving notifications.

 ## Features